 It used to be fairly common for everyone in the family to drink a spoonful of cod liver oil daily.
-But what is cod liver oil good for?
+But what are cod liver oil benefits?
+And what are its risks?

 Nutrients in cod liver oil

 - Omega-3 fatty acids.
 Fish, including cod, is one of the major food sources of the important omega-3 fatty acids EPA and DHA.
 Consuming these healthy fatty acids is associated with reduced risk for conditions like high blood pressure, cognitive decline, and stroke.
 Cod liver oil is an excellent source of both EPA and DHA.